 For many reasons, knee pain is a prevalent issue, ranging from acute wounds to disease complications.
 Depending on the structure, the place of knee pain may differ.
 In the event of an infection or inflammatory process, the whole knee may be swollen and painful, whereas the torn meniscus or bone fracture provides symptoms only in one location.
 Baker cyst in the back of the knee generally creates pain.

 The knee joint is our gait cycle's very fundamental anatomical structure.
-The knee is mainly dependent on the foot's stability along with the hip and pelvis' biomechanical function.
+The knee is mainly dependent on the foot's stability along with the hip pain and pelvis' biomechanical function.
 Patients repeatedly come to the office, asking:

 - Do I need an orthosis to repair my knee pain?